-To create and execute tests against Apple Safari on a Mac, or against mobile applications on an iOS or Android device that is connected to a Mac, install the Silk Test information service (information service) on the Mac, and then use the Remote Locations dialog box to connect a Windows machine, on which Silk4NET is installed, to the Mac.
+To create and execute tests on a Mac using Apple Safari or using iOS or Android devices, install the Silk Test information service (information service) on the Mac.
+Once the information service is installed and active, you can record and replay tests from a Silk4NET client that is installed on a Windows machine.